jesscss/jess/packages/patch-css/README.md

-# attach-css
+# patch-css

 Conditionally attach a `<style>` tag if it differs from what's in the current stack of stylesheets.
-This currently seems to be the best way to "hydrate" and update stylesheets based on input.
+This currently seems to be the best way to "hydrate" and patch stylesheets based on input.

 This package will do the following: